 My first true heart break came over ten years ago when the community center I had helped create and which I felt as though I had poured every last tear, drop of blood and sweat into was shut down by a city that was scared of the community coming together to empower themselves and learn how to be self-sufficient.
 That community center had given me the occasional glimpse for what a world without greed based on community health could look like.
 Though only a glimpse, it had lit my heart on fire and given me hope.

 As political and corporate greed worked to destabilize the community we created, everything crumbled and my heart broke and I spiraled into loneliness, uncertainty and failure.
 And I had the fascinating opportunity to experience a panic attack.
 Okay, it wasn’t so fascinating at the time… In a panic attack, a surge of fear overcomes the individual and the person feels as though s/he may die and sometimes even faints.
 The symptoms of a panic attack, coincidently, are very similar to those of a heart attack: palpitations, difficulty breathing, a sense of doom, lightheadedness, nausea, chest pain and sudden chills.
-And not surprisingly, a study published in General Psychiatry in September 2007 indicated that women are three times more likely to have a stroke or a heart attack If they’ve had a panic attack within the last six months.
+And not surprisingly, a study published in Archives of General Psychiatry in September 2007 indicated that women are three times more likely to have a stroke or a heart attack If they’ve had a panic attack within the last six months.
 Aha!

 In my own experience, I couldn’t breathe.
 I was gasping for air and crying uncontrollably in heavy, pained, emphatic, pleading for life bursts.
 I couldn’t breathe.
 I thought I was going to die.
 I couldn’t breathe.
 My whole world was caving in.
 I couldn’t breathe.
 I blacked out.
 I came back to and was completely lost—physically and emotionally.
 My heart had broken and the panic attack was the physical manifestation of that non-visible experience.